 In 2021, the CRC was represented at the PhD seminar in Porto.

-In 2023, the EAWE-PhD-Seminar will take place in Hannover and will be hosted by the CRC 1463.
+In 2023, the EAWE-PhD-Seminar took place in Hannover and was hosted by the CRC 1463.

 Cooperation with Rambøll